RsyncProject/rsync/support/rrsync.1.md

 Then, ensure that the rsyncd.conf file is created with one or more module names with the appropriate path and option restrictions.
 If rsync's [`--config`](rsync.1#dopt) option is omitted, it defaults to `~/rsyncd.conf`.
-See the `rsyncd.conf` man page for details of how to configure an rsync daemon.
+See the [**rsyncd.conf**(5)](rsyncd.conf.5) manpage for details of how to configure an rsync daemon.

 When using rrsync, there can be just one restricted dir per authorized key.
 A daemon setup, on the other hand, allows multiple module names inside the config file, each one with its own path setting.

-The remainder of this man page is dedicated to using the rrsync script.
+The remainder of this manpage is dedicated to using the rrsync script.

 ## OPTIONS